SofiaFigueroa/gradient-tiles/README.md

 # gradient-tiles
-Gradient Tiles I developed in SASS, with minor CSS tweaks
+Gradient Tiles developed in SASS, with minor CSS tweaks